 Since then, I won’t lie, there’s been yelling, crying, and frustration along with the joys of my first comments and my first subscribers.
 And may I say my first dollar.

 I still get excited every time someone subscribes.

 The emails people have sent me have made it all worth it and I would do it again.

-Even after all this time, I am none of those.
+Even after all this time, I am still no expert at any of those.

 I still consider myself a newbie.

 However, I know more than I did a few years ago.